polymec/polymec-dev/docs/style_guide.rst

 ``void point_free(point_t* point);``

-The destructor must completely deallocate any resources allocated to the argument object in its construction process.
+The destructor must completely deallocate any resources allocated to the argument object in its construction and during its lifetime.

 Methods
 -------